Beyond the growth rate of cosmic structure: Testing modified gravity models with an extra degree of freedom: Structure formation and stochastic bias

 A systematic study of the relative magnitude of $\langle \delta \delta \rangle$, $\langle \delta \theta \rangle$ and $\langle \theta \theta \rangle$ as functions of scale therefore yields two outcomes.
 First, we probe the effective strength and scale-dependence of the gravitational force law.
 Second, we determine whether a single combination of potential wells was relevant during structure formation, or whether there is evidence for a more complex model.

 Similar effects can occur for any pair of fluctuations.
 For example, in certain models of modified gravity, the first-order relation $\Phi = - \Psi$ is violated (described as `slip').
-This can be probed through observables which measure both metric potentials, such as weak gravitational lensing or the integrated Sachs--Wolfe effect.
-Stochastic effects would generate systematic shifts between the correlation functions of $\delta$ with (for example) the weak-lensing shear $\gamma$, or the ISW temperature decrement, which are not simply fixed changes in normalization.
+This can be probed through combinations of observables that measure both metric potentials, such as weak gravitational lensing or the integrated Sachs--Wolfe effect.
+Stochastic effects would generate systematic shifts between the correlation functions of $\delta$ with (for example) the weak-lensing shear $\gamma$, or the ISW temperature decrement, that are not simply fixed changes in normalization.
+The effectiveness of such combinations for constraints on non-minimally coupled modified-gravity models was studied by Gleyzes et al., although the analysis is limited to the quasi-static approximation~\cite{Gleyzes:2015rua}.

+Valkenburg \& Hu have made available a code for generating initial conditions for cosmological N-body simulations, which accommodates perturbation spectra that are decorrelated or anticorrelated between the matter and extra scalar degree of freedom~\cite{ValkenburgHu}.